mlswg/mls-protocol/draft-barnes-mls-protocol.md

    A    B     C'   D
 ~~~~~

-This behavior allows completely concurrent updates which is likely to
+This behavior allows for concurrent updates in TreeKEM.
+In MLS, refreshing
-be most of the cases of concurrency related issues in during the lifetime
-of the group.
+keys through an Update message is from far the most frequent group operation.
+Hence it was crucial to be able to process these operations concurrently,
+behavior that is unfornately impossible with ART.

 This change in the secret values of the nodes requires participant C to
 provide the required information, H(C') and H(H(C')) to every other
 participant so that they can derive the new root secret.